-Datadog also provides quick access to more context for each of your Kubernetes objects.
+Datadog also provides quick access to more context for each of your resources.
 For example, you can search for a specific deployment and use the context menu to drill down to a list of related pods.
 From this list, you can select an individual pod to view a breakdown of its constituent containers and monitor related events, running processes, traces, logs, and more—all in the same panel.
-Each panel includes a “YAML” tab, which shows state and configuration data similar to output from the
+Each panel includes a searchable “YAML” tab, which shows state and configuration data similar to output from the

 kubectl describe command.

 If you notice that several pods are failing to spin up within a specific cluster, it could be a sign that the cluster needs more resources or that your deployment is misconfigured.
-You can click on an affected pod in the map to open its overview panel and troubleshoot further.
+You can click on any affected pod in the map to open its overview panel and troubleshoot further.